Narva Estonia – Visiting the outer border of the EU with Russia

 Ivangorod, or Jaanilinn, as the town is called in Estonian, has a population of just under 10,000, is much smaller than Narva and has developed much less positively than Narva in Estonia since the fall of communism.
 It is the last western tip of Russia and those looking for work are more likely to move to St. Petersburg, 150 kilometers away, or migrate to Estonia or the West.
 By the way, in contrast to today, Ivangorod was part of Estonia in the interwar period, and its external border ran only behind the city.
 The Soviet invasion in 1940, however, ended this short chapter, with Estonian Interior Minister Mart Helme reaffirming Estonian claims to the city in 2019.

-Since Ivangorod is part of the Russian border area, residents from other parts of Russia must obtain permission to travel here before visiting.
-And since Western tourists also need a visa and applying for it is hardly worth it for just visiting this city, usually people just enjoy the view of the picturesque fortress on the Narva River, which today separates the EU from Russia.
+As Ivangorod is part of the Russian border area, residents from other parts of Russia must obtain a permit before visiting in order to be allowed to travel here.
+And since Western tourists also need a visa and applying for one is hardly worthwhile for the visit, it usually remains just a view of the picturesque fortress on the Narva River, which separates the EU from Russia.
+After the start of the Russian full-scale invasion of Ukraine, both sides have been deploying propaganda here, which is clearly visible on the riverbank promenade.

 • Kohvik Muna, Raekoja plats 2.
 “One day we’ll all meet here” is the motto of this café, which is housed in the college.
-Quite possible, because looking at the delicious international dishes already makes your mouth water.
+Quite possibly, because the delicious international dishes will make your mouth water.

 Accomodation in Narva Estonia

-• Narva Hotell*, Puskini 6.
-Very centraly located, clean hotel with rooms in different categories.
+• Narva Hotell*, Puskini 6 Very central, clean hotel with rooms in different categories.

 • Narva-Jõesuu Spa*, Aia 3, Narva-Jõesuu.
-There is no better way to relax: Beautiful 1930s functionalist style hotel that not only takes you on a little trip back in time, but also offers all the modern comforts you would expect from a spa hotel.
+There’s no better way to relax: A beautiful hotel from the 1930s in a functionalist style that not only takes you on a journey back in time, but also offers all the modern comforts you would expect from a spa hotel.

-We hope you enjoyed our trip to Narva Estonia.
+We hope you enjoyed our trip to Narva.
 What is your favorite place for a trip to Estonia?
-Feel free to let us know and write us a comment!
+Let us know and write us a comment!

 * – this link is an affiliate link.
 If you buy or order something here, we will receive a small commission.
 It won’t cost you a cent extra and we can continue to write new articles for you.
 Thank you for your support!